 Residential home designs, including architectural elements, to be utilized in the R-M Zone development of Timothy Branch were approved with SDP-1701, as amended.
-The subject amendment, SDP-1701-03, incorporates previously approved home designs and conforms to this requirement.
+The subject amendment, SDP-1701-05, incorporates previously approved home designs and conforms to this requirement.

 (E) To the extent feasible, the rears of townhouses should be buffered from public rights-of-way and parking lots.

 Each application shall include a visual mitigation plan that identifies effective buffers between the rears of townhouses abutting public rights-of-way and parking lots.
 Where there are no existing trees, or the retention of existing vegetation is not practicable, landscaping, berming, fencing, or a combination of these techniques may be used.
 Alternatively, the applicant may consider designing the rears of townhouse buildings such that they have similar features to the fronts, such as reverse gables, bay windows, shutters, or trim.

-No rears of townhouses are oriented towards public rights-of-way, or parking lots; all are oriented toward private alleys.
+No rears of townhouses are oriented towards public rights-of-way.